karthikacharya26/karthikacharya26/README.md

 # 👨🏻‍💻 About Me:
 Hello!
 I'm Karthik Acharya, and I'm passionate about creating things that live on the internet.
-As a dedicated developer 👨‍💻, I have strong administrative skills 🗂️, a keen eye for detail 🔍, and the ability to write efficient code 💻.
-I specialize in designing pixel-perfect visuals 🎨 and implementing responsive layouts 📱 to deliver seamless and visually appealing websites 🌐.
+As a dedicated developer, I have strong administrative skills, a keen eye for detail, and the ability to write efficient code.
+I specialize in designing pixel-perfect visuals and implementing responsive layouts to deliver seamless and visually appealing websites.

 Contact me: 📧 karthik.ach2608@gmail.com  <br/>